pratham2442000/pratham2442000/README.md

 ### :woman_technologist: &nbsp;About Me :

-I am a Full Stack Developer from India studing in TU Delft in BSc.
+I am a Full Stack Developer from India studing at TU Delft in BSc.
 Computer Science.

 - I’m working as a Software Engineer at [Formula Student Delft](https://www.fsteamdelft.nl/) to build, test and deloy a fully functional autonmonus system for DUT23.
 - I'm also working as a Software Engineer at [Interko](https://www.interko.com/) to build a automated reporting system.